GER 101: Beginning German 1

 GER 600: Senior Seminar

-This two-term course serves as the Senior Experience for German Studies majors.
+This two-term course is for majors or minors wishing to undertake an advanced project in German Studies.
+It also serves as the Senior Experience for German Studies majors.
 Students explore potential topics, develop the scope of their project, conduct research, write and revise, and review each other's work.
 By the end of the course, they will produce an independently researched scholarly or creative project demonstrating their knowledge of the discipline.
 The course is conducted primarily as a workshop.
-PREREQUISITES: Declared major in German

 Units: 2 TO 4